The Iron Claw is Masterful Storytelling

 Spider-Man Homecoming: Review

 The sixth film featuring everyone’s favorite wall-crawling superhero has the added caveat of officially being a part of Marvel’s Cinematic Universe.
-Spider-Man: Homecoming not only presents a different on-screen version of the titular character but also it’s most endearing.
+Spider-Man: Homecoming not only presents a different on-screen version of the titular character but also its most endearing.

 High School is the name of the game here.
 While Sam Raimi and Marc Webb used Peter Parker’s high school experience as a set piece to establish a bigger narrative, Director Jon Watts etches it in Homecoming’s DNA.
 Homework or crime fighting?
 That is the question.